zimfw/exa/README.md

 exa
 ===

-Adds aliases for [exa].
+Adds aliases for [eza] or [exa].
 Also change default blue colors to blue bold (file's date, modified flag in Git).

 Aliases